Table of Contents

 The Climkit optimization system allows increasing the self-consumption rate of a photovoltaic installation by controlling certain appliances based on solar energy production.

-The surplus fed back to the electricity grid is thus limited, and autonomy is also gained by, for example, producing hot water with solar energy.
+The surplus fed back into the electrical grid is thus limited, and autonomy is also gained by, for example, producing hot water with solar energy.

 Appliances (water heaters, heat pumps, radiators, pool pumps, etc.) are controlled via a relay.
 It is also possible to control certain electric vehicle charging stations (via Wifi or Ethernet).